 As he discusses the tours they went on as schoolboys to South Africa and the results they achieved, a sad pattern was highlighted, how schoolboy cricket was competitive but immediately after high school it died out, and people dropped it.
 Many talented players leave the game.
-When that team that beat Australia at the World Cup, ZC thought they no longer needed the players who were causing trouble.
+When that U19 team that beat Australia at the World Cup, ZC thought they no longer needed the players who were causing trouble.
 ZC took these boys and ignored a whole first-class system.

 They basically destroyed these boys lives and careers as they just were out of depth from the word go and struggled to recover throughout their careers.
-Never reaching their full potential of which many had to become top world-class players.
+Never reaching their full potential of which many could have become top world-class players.
 We would only see glimpses of this class at periods far and between.
 The players in their naivety and eagerness to represent their country also shot themselves in the foot.

 Enter Mangongo!
-I was interested to see what Taibu would present Mangongo.
+I was interested to see how Taibu would present Mangongo.
 I found his dealing with Mangongo to be endearing and full of respect.
 Despite acknowledging his unorthodox approach some of it which was clearly abuse, I still see him appreciate the positive effect it had on him, especially during the school days.
 He doesn’t delve much deeper about him as the coach of the national team.
 I still have a soft spot for Mangongo and this account by Taibu made my respect for him even deeper.
 Regardless of how people may view him and his tactics he still has a solid place in the history of Black cricket in Zimbabwe.

 When Taibu and Stewy made it into the Zim Schools team they were batting at 7 and 8.
 Despite the fact that they made the team from opening positions.
 What a future we had with these two prodigies coming in at 7 and 8.
 Not so.
 This was just a clear sign of the lack of meritocracy in the cricket set up in Zim from schoolboy level.
 They couldn’t ignore the talent and were eventually promoted to open and 3 respectively.

 Taibu also narrates the conditions under which he made it into the national team.
 There were camps about whether he should play or not.
 But the person I actually felt the worst for was Donald Campbell who was supposed to make his debut and he never did and was never heard of again.
 Taibu details his exploits with the national team, the change room, and how he was basically an outcast of sorts because he was not a reveller like the other players.
-He basically dropped a bombshell without naming anyone that on tour these guys got up to no good with the local girls and any wives reading this book will certainly have some doubts and concerns.
+He basically dropped a bombshell without naming anyone that on these tours guys got up to no good with the local girls and any wives reading this book will certainly have some doubts and concerns.